 and think about the behavior of the message processing:

-• NServiceBus, by default, defers sending messages until the message handler has finished, so the behavior of the code above is as if the call to Send was after the call to ModifyState.
+- NServiceBus, by default, defers sending messages until the message handler has finished, so the behavior of the code above is as if the call to

-• If outgoing messages are sent before the state change is committed (e.g., if the code above used immediate dispatch), there is a risk of creating ghost messages -- messages that carry the state change that has never been made durable.
+. - If outgoing messages are sent before the state change is committed (e.g., if the code above used immediate dispatch), there is a risk of creating ghost messages, which are messages that carry a state change that has never been made durable.

-• If message identity is used for de-duplication, message IDs must be generated deterministically.
+- If message identity is used for deduplication, then message IDs must be generated deterministically.